-Water quality results are entered into the TBW program database via the Web.
+Water quality results are entered into the TBW program database via the internet.
 The TBW program will assess the data for completeness and errors on a periodic basis.
-The Project Manager will be notified of discrepancies by email or fax as soon as practicable.
+The Coordinator will be notified of discrepancies by email as soon as practicable.
 The nature of the data and the subsequent analyses must be consistent to allow data sets to be compared.